 A summary of Reinforcement Learning

-(1) Policy iteration: First evaluate current policy by Bellman equation.
-In particular, compute the state-value function \(v_\pi\) where \(\pi\) denotes the current policy.
-In any evaluation iteration \(k\), the state value at \(s\) is updated as:
+First evaluate current policy by Bellman equation.
+In particular, compute the state-value function

 (2) Value iteration: In policy iteration, the policy evaluation involves multiple sweeps through the state set.
 The policy improvement occurs only when the evaluation converages.